 - Red hornet

 - Blue hornet

 - Utter chaos

-To see what some of these zoanthids look like, take a look at this eye-candy video with a ranking of the top 10 most popular zoanthids.
+To see what some of these zoanthids look like, take a look at this YouTube video with a ranking of the top 10 most popular zoas:

-Several species of polyps produce a toxic chemical, called palytoxin, and so individual specimens should be handled with extreme care.
-Palytoxin can cause neurological damage if it gets inside of a cut, your eyes or in your nose or mouth.
+Several species of zoanthids produce a toxic chemical called palytoxin, so individual specimens should be handled with extreme care.
+Palytoxin can cause neurological damage if it gets inside a cut, your eyes, or your nose or mouth.
 Always wear protective gear when handling zoanthids, including gloves and goggles.

-Not every variety of zoanthid coral creates palytoxin, but be sure to let friends and family members know about it, just in case you ever run into an issue.
-A great way to do that is to document the issue in the back of your reef journal and to let your family know it is there.
+Not every variety of zoanthid coral creates palytoxin.
+But make sure you let friends and family members know about it, just in case you ever run into an issue.
+A great way to do that is to document the issue in the back of your reef journal and let your family know where you keep it.

-If you are interested in hardy, fast-growing, brightly colored corals (and who isn’t?) then there is probably a perfect zoanthid for you.
-Be sure to wear protective gear and always wash your hands when handling them and most of all, take pictures and enjoy.
+If you are interested in hardy, fast-growing, brightly colored corals (and who isn’t?), then there’s probably a perfect zoanthid for you.
+Be sure to wear protective gear and always wash your hands when handling them, and most of all, take pictures and enjoy.